ssvlabs/ssv/network/p2p/GENERAL_RULES.md

 ## Semantic assertions

 - Message validator maintains a state for each validator.
 - Generally, if violation happens by a small margin, the message is ignored.
-If an assertion has a rule for ignoring, the rule has higher priority than this one.
+  - If an assertion has a rule for ignoring, the rule has higher priority than this one.
 - Generally, If violation happens by a large margin, the message is rejected.
-If an assertion has a rule for rejecting, the rule has higher priority than this one.
+  - If an assertion has a rule for rejecting, the rule has higher priority than this one.
+- If violation count reaches a certain threshold, all further messages from the validator for current round are rejected.
+- Each round resets violation count to 0.
 - Validator attests only once per epoch.
   - TODO: Need to check if upon reorg there can be more than one duty per epoch.
   - First violation is ignored.
 Further ones are rejected.
-- Validator submits messages for slot N within slots [N, N+32).
-  - According to spec, attestation must be submitted within an epoch (32 slots).
-  - Consequence: Validator submits messages for slot N in within [0, 384) seconds after slot start.
-  - Slots [N+32; N+42) are ignored.
-Further ones are rejected.
-- Message round is in range [1, 12].
-  - Given quick round duration is 2 seconds, slow round duration is 120 seconds, last quick round is 8.
-8 quick rounds take 16 seconds.
-As submission must be no later than 384 seconds, there are 368 seconds left for slow rounds.
-368 / 120 = 3.0666, so there are 4 slow rounds if rounded up.
-Therefore, maximal possible round is 8 + 4 = 12.
-  - Violation is rejected.
 - Message round is equal to estimated current round.
-  - Violation by 1-3 rounds is ignored.
-Violation by more than 3 rounds is rejected.
+- Violation by [1; ceil(MAX_POSSIBLE_ROUND * 0.2)] rounds is ignored.
+Violations above that are rejected.
 - If message slot is greater than current slot, message epoch is greater than current epoch.
   - Violation is rejected.
 - Stage assertions: